 **Pending Approval by the M3/M4 Curriculum Subcommittee.**

-Purpose: A course specifically designed as the radiology requirement for students in the Surgical Pathway with an interest in pursuing a career in Surgery.
+PURPOSE: A course specifically designed as the radiology requirement for students in the Surgical Pathway with an interest in pursuing a career in Surgery.

-Compentencies: At the end of this experience the student should be able to:
+COMPETENCIES: At the end of this experience the student should be able to:

 1. identify normal anatomic structures and their spatial relationships as revealed by en face cadaver dissection

 2. recount and describe some key pathologies associated with particular organs or anatomic sites

 3. correlate normal spatial anatomy to its representation in the various medical imaging formats

 4. identify the major morphological features of normal organ systems as demonstrated by the optimal medical imaging technique and do so in the various body planes (orthogonal and oblique)

 5. differentiate the spectrum of normal anatomic variation from pathologies as presented in the various imaging modalities

 6. identify (diagnose) major pathological manifestations in body systems (including previous surgical interventions) as presented by optimal imaging techniques, eg, hemorrhage, inflammation, neoplasia, cysts, effusions, fractures, vascular occlusion